lorenzo-rovigatti/oxDNA/joss/paper.md

 # Acknowledgements

 We acknowledge contributions from R. Harrison, Debesh Mandal, C. Matek, Ferdinando Randisi, W. Smith and Benedict E. K. Snodin.
+LR acknowledges support from the CINECA award under the ISCRA initiative for the availability of high performance computing resources and support (Iscra B "AssoPoN"), and PS acknowledges support from ONR grant no N000142012094.

 # References